This feature is in Public Preview.

-- Will not be synced again using Azure AD provisioning, even if they remain in the enterprise application.
+- Will not be synced again using Azure Active Directory provisioning, even if they remain in the enterprise application.

-- The initial Azure AD sync is triggered immediately after you turn on provisioning.
+- The initial Azure Active Directory sync is triggered immediately after you enable provisioning.
 Subsequent syncs are triggered every 20-40 minutes, depending on the number of users and groups in the application.
-See Provisioning summary report in the Azure AD documentation.
+See Provisioning summary report in the Azure Active Directory documentation.

-- Groups cannot be renamed in Azure Databricks; do not attempt to rename them in Azure AD.
+- Groups cannot be renamed in Azure Databricks; do not attempt to rename them in Azure Active Directory.

 Users and groups do not sync

-Another possibility is that you are trying to sync nested groups, which are not supported by Azure AD automatic provisioning.
-See this FAQ.
+- Do not attempt to sync nested groups, which are not supported by Azure Active Directory automatic provisioning.
+For more information, see this FAQ.

-After initial sync the users and groups are not syncing
+After initial sync, the users and groups stop syncing

-After the initial sync, Azure AD does not sync immediately upon changes to user and group assignments.
-It schedules a sync with the application after a delay (depending on the number of users and groups).
-You can go to Manage > Provisioning for the enterprise application and select Clear current state and restart synchronization to initiate an immediate sync.
+If you are using the Azure Databricks SCIM Provisioning Connector application: After the initial sync, Azure Active Directory does not sync immediately after you change user or group assignments.
+It schedules a sync with the application after a delay, based on the number of users and groups.
+To request an immediate sync, go to Manage > Provisioning for the enterprise application and select Clear current state and restart synchronization.